Sager611/stabilize2p/README.rst

 Scripts:

--  raw2tiff: shell script to transform raw 2-photon video to a TIFF file
+-  raw2tiff: shell script to transform raw 2-photon video to a TIFF file.
 -  register.py: general registration script.
 -  train-voxelmorph.py: train a Voxelmorph model using a pool of files.
 Check ``train-voxelmorph.py --help`` for more information.
 -  train-hypermorph.py: train a Hypermorph model using a pool of files.
 Check ``train-hypermorph.py --help`` for more information.